mrkmg/node-generate-release/README.md

 1. Fetches from `remote`
 1. Rebases `remote`/develop into develop
 1. Resets master to `remote`/master
-1. Starts a git-flow release named the new version number
+1. Starts a gitflow or git-stream release named the new version number
 1. Changes the version number in package.json and any files in `files_to_version`
 1. Runs all `pre_commit_commands`
 1. Commits the changes to the package.json and any file in `files_to_version` and `files_to_commit`
     1. *This will also commit any file deletions which may have occurred during the `pre_commit_commands`*
 1. Runs all `post_commit_commands`
-1. Runs the git-flow finish release command
+1. Runs the gitflow or git-stream finish release command
 1. Pushes master, develop, and tags to `remote`
 1. Runs all the `post_complete_commands`